mgm8/cest/README.md

 ## License

-This software is licensed under GPL license, version 3.
+This software is licensed under LGPL license, version 3.